Wire wrapping a bead is a simple wire wrapping technique but just needs a little perseverance to produce neat and consistent results.

 However, you can create the same effect with larger holed beads and thinker wire, it will just be a littler more difficult!
 We recommend starting small so that you can master the technique with ease.

-Cut off the end of the short side of wire, so that it is only about 2-3mm above the bead.
+Cut off the end of the short side of the wire using side cutters, so that it is only about 2-3mm above the bead.

 Once you have mastered this technique you will find it useful for many different beading projects.
 Wire wrapped beads like this can be attached with a jump ring to a section of chain and made into drop earrings and pendants or attached to a bracelet to make charms - the possibilities are endless!